 Like a lot of people out there, you also probably have a daily skin care routine that you follow: cleanse, tone, moisturize, repeat.
-This basic routine may work just fine but you’re clearly missing one important step — exfoliating.
-If you think exfoliation is not that important, think again.
+This basic routine may work just fine, but you’re clearly missing one important step — exfoliating.
+If you think exfoliation is not that significant, think again.

 How often should I exfoliate?